asharma-gh/ZippyFS/README.md

 distributed file system using libzip and fuse
 (branch nozippyfs) -> exciting and more efficient version in development
-(branch zipfs) -> basic file system allowing users to mount a single zip file
+(branch master) -> the original, basic file system allowing users to mount amd edit a single zip file

 How to install
 -----------------